 For Inspiration: School- and Organization-Specific Videos

 Many organizations and school districts have developed resources specific to their internal needs.
-These are highly individualized and not likely to be useful in their current form to providers in other districts or organizations; however, they may serve as inspiration for creating similar videos:
+These are highly individualized and not likely to be useful in their current form to providers in other districts or organizations; however, they may serve as starting points for creating similar videos:

 - Google Classroom – NYS TESOL: Albanian, Arabic, Bengali, Chinese, Haitian Creole, English, French, Korean, Portuguese, Russian, Spanish, Urdu